pnpm/rfcs/text/0001-catalogs.md

 In addition to reducing the likelihood of multiple versions of the same dependency in a monorepo, the new `catalog:` protocol reduces merge conflicts.
 Any `package.json` files using the catalog protocol to declare a dependency do not need to be edited when changing the version of that dependency.
 This side steps `package.json` merge conflicts by avoiding edits to them in the first place.

-**Merge conflict resistance is the a primary motivator for introducing catalogs as a first-class feature to pnpm.** This is only possible through a new specifier protocol.
+**Merge conflict resistance is a primary motivator for introducing catalogs as a first-class feature to pnpm.** This is only possible through a new specifier protocol.
 See [_What kinds of merge conflicts are avoided?_](#what-kinds-of-merge-conflicts-are-avoided) for details.

 ## Detailed Explanation